 While the grand Palace grounds are open everyday (unless being used for state functions) the audience hall is only open during weekdays.

-Entrance fee: 500 Baht for foreigners.
-Free for locals.
-The admission fee also includes entrance to some other sights around Bangkok.
+The entrance fee also includes admission to some other sights around Bangkok.
 The list varies and can be confirmed on purchase.

 There are free-guided tours in English available four times throughout the day.
 As an alternative, an audio guide can be rented for a small fee.